This fact sheet was updated on April 19, 2019 to revise the Weddell Sea MPA proposal.

 General Protection Zone (GPZ)

-- Pew supports the GPZ and would oppose any reduction to the high level of protection it affords the area, especially for Astrid Ridge, Maud Rise, and nearby seamounts.
+- Pew supports the GPZ and would oppose any reduction to the high level of protection it affords the area, especially for areas east of the prime meridian, such as Astrid Ridge, Maud Rise, and nearby seamounts.

 Special Protection Zone (SPZ)

 - The SPZ is constrained in area based on known nesting sites and vulnerable marine ecosystems (VMEs).

 - To be precautionary, this zone should be enlarged to encompass other likely (but unverified) VME areas, nesting grounds, and additional sensitive areas as these become known.

 - Rare, biodiverse, and endemic habitats and features—including canyons, seamounts, and additional sponge habitat—should be fully protected from fishing activities.